keu/docs/astro/runtime-image-architecture.md

 - Timely support for new patch, minor, and major versions of Apache Airflow.
 This includes bug fixes that have not been released by the open source project but are backported to Astro Runtime and available to users earlier.
 - Exclusive features to enrich the task execution experience, including smart task concurrency defaults and high availability configurations.
 - The `astronomer-providers` package.
 This package is an open source collection of Apache Airflow providers and modules maintained by Astronomer.
 It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
 See [Astronomer deferrable operators](deferrable-operators.md#astronomer-deferrable-operators).
 - The `openlineage-airflow` package.
 [OpenLineage](https://openlineage.io/) standardizes the definition of data lineage, the metadata that forms lineage data, and how data lineage data is collected from external systems.
 This package enables data lineage on Astro.
-See [OpenLineage and Airflow](data-lineage-concepts.md#openlineage-and-airflow).
+See [OpenLineage and Airflow](https://www.astronomer.io/guides/airflow-openlineage/).
 - A custom logging module that ensures Airflow task logs are reliably available to the Astro data plane.
 - A custom security manager that enforces user roles and permissions as defined by Astro.
 See [User permissions](user-permissions.md).
 - A custom Airflow UI that includes links to Astronomer resources and exposes the currently running Docker image tag in the footer of all UI pages.

 For more information about the features that are available in Astro Runtime releases, see the [Astro Runtime release notes](runtime-release-notes.md).
-To install or upgrade Astro Runtime, see [Upgrade Runtime](upgrade-runtime.md).

 ## Runtime versioning